apache/derby/java/testing/org/apache/derbyTesting/system/optimizer/README.txt

 No arguments will run all the default test queries, provided via classes

-Set the 'derby.langtest.mode' to 'client' to run this test using the DerbyClient against a Derby Network Server running on port 1527
+Set the 'derby.optimizertest.mode' to 'client' to run this test using the DerbyClient against a Derby Network Server running on port 1527

 SETTINGS:
 =========
-The test settings are located on the org.apache.derbyTesting.system.langtest.StaticValues
+The test settings are located on the org.apache.derbyTesting.system.optimizer.StaticValues
 class:
 NUM_OF_ROWS=1000; 	//Total number of rows expected in each table NUM_OF_TABLES=64; 	//Total number of tables to be created.
 This value should not get changed since all the views are depended